 I’d argue this is the single best way to get from the US to Europe using points; for instance, this exact same flight would cost you 60,000 United airline miles.
 Importantly, you never want to use British Airways Avios points to actually fly on British Airways routes, because they hit you with ~$500 in “fuel surcharges” on each flight, which basically makes your point redemption worthless.
-That makes this Aer Lingus redemption even better: there are no fuel surcharges — just the normal (unavoidable) taxes which should only be about $100.
+That makes this Aer Lingus redemption even better: there are no fuel surcharges — just the normal (unavoidable) taxes.

-The flight we priced out in cash in May 2014 cost over $1,800 round-trip for two tickets from Boston to Dublin, and you’re getting them for free just for happening upon this article and opening one credit card!
+The flight we priced out in cash in May 2014 cost over $1,800 round-trip for two tickets from Boston to Dublin, and you’re getting them for only 50,000 Avios!

 Steps for two free tickets from Boston to Ireland:

 - Sign up for a free British Airways Executive Club account (2 minute signup)

 - Sign up for a British Airways Visa Signature Credit card

 - Spend $2,000 on your British Airways Visa within 3 months of opening the account. $95 annual fee applies